-At the commencement of each meeting, trustees are required to sign a conflict of interest register and any disclosures are recorded in the minutes of the meeting.
+At the commencement of each meeting conducted face-to-face, trustees are required to sign a conflict of interest register and any disclosures are recorded in the minutes of the meeting.
+For meetings conducted virtually, trustees are asked to advise whether they have any conflicts and this is recorded in the meeting minutes.